Learn how to make soy wax melts with this easy tutorial! They’re a great way to scent your home and make fabulous gifts too!

-They’re safer than candles and generally allowed in places where you might not be allowed to have an open flame, like an apartment building.
+They’re safer than candles and generally allowed in places where you might not be allowed to have an open flame, like apartment buildings.

 Wax Melt Molds

 You can choose any shape you like for your wax melts.
 I’ve found that silicone candy molds work best, and clear plastic candy molds are good too.
+Here’s a roundup of my favorite wax melt molds from Amazon.
 You can also get empty wax melt clamshells from Amazon.